 You don’t come to Bako National Park unless you are hoping to see some unique wildlife.
 This park is home to some amazing animals, some only found in Borneo itself.
 The best time to spot wildlife is dawn and dusk so, as we mention a lot in this post, it’s highly recommended to spend the night.
 Some of the animals listed below are nocturnal so you won’t see them unless you choose to do a night tour while staying at the park’s accommodation.

 The most popular animal and biggest draw to Bako National Park is the Proboscis Monkey.
-These monkeys are known for their orange coloring and unique shaped noses.
+These monkeys are known for their orange coloring and uniquely shaped noses.

 There are 3 types of monkeys in Bako National Park.
 Besides the Proboscis Monkey you will most likely spot Macaques near the beaches on trails 2 and 3, and Silver leaf Monkeys (Silver Langur) up in the trees.